-Amendment to HKFRS 16 provides a practical expedient for lessees to elect not to apply lease modification accounting for rent concessions arising as a direct consequence of the Covid-19 pandemic.
-The practical expedient applies only to rent concessions occurring as a direct consequence of the pandemic and only if (i) the change in lease payments results in revised consideration for the lease that is substantially the same as, or less than, the consideration for the lease immediately preceding the change; (ii) any reduction in lease payments affects only payments originally due on or before 30 June 2021; and (iii) there is no substantive change to other terms and conditions of the lease.
-The amendment is effective for annual periods beginning on or after 1 June 2020 with earlier application permitted and shall be applied retrospectively.
+Amendment to HKFRS 16 issued in April 2021 extends the availability of the practical expedient for (b) lessees to elect not to apply lease modification accounting for rent concessions arising as a direct consequence of the covid-19 pandemic by 12 months.
+Accordingly, the practical expedient applies to rent concessions for which any reduction in lease payments affects only payments originally due on or before 30 June 2022, provided the other conditions for applying the practical expedient are met.
+The amendment is effective retrospectively for annual periods beginning on or after 1 April 2021 with any cumulative effect of initially applying the amendment recognised as an adjustment to the opening balance of retained profits at the beginning of the current accounting period.
+Earlier application is permitted.

-During the year ended 31 December 2020, certain monthly lease payments for the leases of the Group's restaurants and bakery properties have been reduced or waived by the lessors as a result of the pandemic and there are no other changes to the terms of the leases.
-The Group has early adopted the amendment on 1 January 2020 and elected not to apply lease modification accounting for all rent concessions granted by the lessors as a result of the pandemic during the year ended 31 December 2020.
-Accordingly, a reduction in lease payments arising from the rent concessions of HK\$52,882,000 has been accounted for as a variable lease payments by derecognising part of the lease liabilities and crediting to profit or loss for the year ended 31 December 2020.
+The Group has early adopted the amendment on 1 January 2021 and applied the practical expedient during the year ended 31 December 2021 to all rent concessions granted by the lessors that affected only payments originally due on or before 30 June 2022 as a direct consequence of the covid-19 pandemic.
+A reduction in the lease payments arising from the rent concessions of HK\$19,681,000 has been accounted for as a variable lease payment by derecognising part of the lease liabilities and crediting to profit or loss for the year ended 31 December 2021.
+There was no impact on the opening balance of equity as at 1 January 2021.